Flux-switching Floquet engineering: Abstract

 \section{Abstract}

 We present an analysis of a square-lattice Harper-Hofstadter model with a periodically varying magnetic flux with time.
 By switching the dimensionless flux per plaquette between a set of values $\{p_j/q_j\}$ the Floquet quasienergy spectrum is folded into $Q$ = lcm$\{q_j\}$ bands.
 We determine closed-form analytical solutions for the quasienergy spectrum and Chern numbers for the $-1/2 \rightarrow 1/2$ flux switching case, as well as the Rudner-Lindner-Berg-Levin (RLBL) winding invariants $W$ numerically, and construct the corresponding topological phase diagram for arbitrary driving period.
-We find that generic flux-switching drives feature interlaced Hofstadter butterfly quasienergy spectra, and the gaps in the spectrum may be labeled according to a Diophantine equation which relates the quasienergy gap index to the fluxes attained in the drive and their associated per-step windings.
+We find that generic flux-switching drives feature interlaced Hofstadter butterfly quasienergy spectra which may host Floquet topological phases with no static counterpart, and the gaps in the spectrum may be labeled according to a Diophantine equation which relates the quasienergy gap index to the fluxes attained in the drive and their associated per-step windings.